VangmanawKairung/Frontend-Mentor_recipe-page/sources/style-guide.md

 - Family: [Outfit](https://fonts.google.com/specimen/Outfit)
 - Weights: 400, 600, 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.
+The design file for this challenge also includes a design system and tablet layout to help you build a more accurate solution faster.